 Like all great empires, history has to offer, the initial rise of the Ottoman Empire is shrouded in mystery with facts interspersed with legends.
 Anyhow, beyond romantic musings and heroic endeavors, the state was probably founded by Osman I (the Ottomans are named after him) some time in 1299 AD, long after his original tribe fled from the Mongols and settled in Seljuk Anatolia as refugees, around the border village of Sogut.
 Interestingly, Osman himself might not have had any princely lineage, but surely demonstrated his leadership qualities over a rag-tag bunch of followers who ranged from Turcoman nomads, free-booting religious volunteers (known as gazis), nominal peasants and even Christian border guards who were dissatisfied with their Eastern Roman overlords.
 Ruling from the saddle, Osman was known for his lightning military raids, and consequently, his small realm quickly expanded to incorporate some frontier castles and a few towns, thus providing a semblance to a tiny yet independent kingdom.

 Yet this ‘kingdom’ was perched precariously on the very borders of the Eastern Roman (Byzantine) Empire.
-And still, in spite of the unenviable ‘frontier’ position, it was this very proximity to the Eastern Romans that led to the Ottoman state’s ascendancy in Anatolian affairs.
+And still, in spite of the unenviable ‘frontier’ position, as historian Dr. David Nicolle noted, it was this very proximity to the Eastern Romans that led to the Ottoman state’s ascendancy in Anatolian affairs.
 Two factors probably worked in favor of Osman, with the first pertaining to his renown among the Muslim populace of the surrounding Seljuk lands, especially after his victory over a Byzantine army in 1301 AD.
 This inspired many gazis and religious-brotherhoods to flock to the frontier lands of the Ottoman state to wage their ‘holy war’ against the Eastern Romans, and in the process gather some booty.
 The second and arguably more crucial factor ironically related to the desperate resistance provided by the Romans themselves, which in turn tempered the core Ottoman forces.
 These were valuable military experiences gathered by Osman’s followers.
-Meanwhile, the border skirmishes tended to deviate the conflict from the inward-situated towns and villages, thus providing the much-needed ‘breathing space’ for the incoming civilian population to settle down.
+Meanwhile, the border skirmishes tended to disassociate the conflict from the inward-situated towns and villages, thus providing the much-needed ‘breathing space’ for the incoming civilian population to settle down.